 Meditation helps you foster stronger relationships because it increases your abilities to recognize emotions and empathize with others.
 This will help you connect with your growing baby and with your partner if you have one.
 A strong relationship with your partner will definitely be helpful after the baby arrives as many claim having a baby being one of the more stressful times in their relationships.

-The pregnancy portion of the app is divided into the three trimesters.
+The pregnancy portion of the app is divided into three trimesters.
 I think that’s great because each trimester comes with different challenges.
-For example, there can be more uncertainty in the first trimester, when chance of miscarriage is high.
-In the third trimester, more women are focused on the lack of sleep, and the anticipation of giving birth.
+For example, there can be more uncertainty in the first trimester, when the chance of miscarriage is high.
+In the third trimester, more women are focused on the lack of sleep and the anticipation of giving birth.